AbhaySDubey/using_dfine_for_cleaning_img_ds/README.md

     - The primary idea behind processing the pre-labelled football images was just to ensure that we do end up having any ***False Positives*** in our dataset.

 3. (Bonus Task):
+    - I made an 80:20 train-val split on the cleaned dataset.

+    - Prepared the data transforms, and data loaders.

+    - Trained the ResNet18 model.

+    - ***The model can be found at:*** [Drive Link](https://drive.google.com/drive/folders/196dIDvlFYKliXYxabg3UkCYKZNCD7Xmz?usp=sharing)

 ### To run the code: